ayush-y/NewsApiProject/README.md

 - Added border-radius to buttons and inputs for smoother edges.

-- Implemented consistent gradient backgrounds for the app, improving aesthetics.
+- Implemented consistent gradient backgrounds for the app, and improving aesthetics.

 Responsive Navigation: